 The visit to the Laguna de la Restinga includes a guided boat tour through mazes of verdant mangrove channels.
 It is a fabulous way to learn more about endemic species of wildlife and flora.
 Restinga Lagoon national park is definitely worth a visit when on Isla Margarita.

 Don’t` forget to visit Porlamar, the largest and the most well-known city on the island.
-The city offers a wide selection of shops, restaurants, has two city beaches and is the central hub of the island`s nightlife.
+The city offers a wide selection of shops and restaurants.
+Porlamar has two city beaches and is the central hub of the islands nightlife.

 Discovered by Christopher Columbus, Margarita island may be significantly different from Columbus`s time.